antoniorama/feup-pfl-project-1/README.md

 1. Ensure that SICStus Prolog 4.8 is installed on your system.

-2. Clone the repository or download the game files.
+2. Download the game files.
-   - Instructions on how to clone/download.
 3. Navigate to the game directory in Command Prompt.
 4. Start SICStus Prolog with the game file.
    - `consult('path/to/main.pl').`